-The Schools and Libraries Program helps schools and libraries obtain high-speed Internet access and telecommunications services and equipment at affordable rates ("E-Rate").
+The Schools and Libraries Program helps schools and libraries obtain high-speed Internet access, telecommunications services, and equipment at affordable rates ("E-Rate").
 E-Rate provides a discount for the cost of broadband and telecommunications services to and within schools and libraries in order to support a modern and dynamic learning environment.
-Applicants and service providers submit FCC Forms (e.g. requests for services or funding) and other compliance-related documentation to the E-Rate Productivity Center ("EPC"), an electronic platform that enables participation in the program.
-USAC frequently invests in new tools and data analytics capabilities to support the success of the program in alignment with the FCC's goals.
+Applicants and service providers submit FCC Forms (e.g. requests for services or funding) and other compliance-related documentation to the E-Rate Productivity Center ("EPC").
+This electronic platform enables participation in the program.
+USAC frequently invests in new tools and data analytics capabilities to support the program's success in alignment with the FCC's goals.